Issam-Allymis/Trivia-Quest/README.md

 ![Screenshot 2023-06-01 172904](https://github.com/Issam-Allymis/Trivia-Quest/assets/126810074/b8227c0d-92d1-4799-9f64-6a0fe6551527)

 ## General Testing
-- During the development process, I regularly tested my code using the inspect tool.
+- During the development process, I regularly tested my code using the developer tools.
 This allowed me to assess the impact of the code on various elements and promptly identify any errors that occurred in the console.

 ## Methods
 1. HTML has been validated through [W3C HTML5 Validator](https://validator.w3.org/)